 Determining how to honor your loved ones at the wedding can be a difficult task.
 You want it to be a visible gesture, yet at the same time personal and a representation of the relationship you shared with them.
-You may want to share your memoriam with other guests, and in other situations, you may want the gesture to remain private and only shared with your closest friends and family.
+You may want to share your memoriam with other guests, and in other situations, you may want the gesture of honoring your loved ones to remain private and only shared with your closest friends and family.
 Here some ideas on how you can honor the memory of your loved ones whether it be public or personal in nature.

 - Incorporate a piece of their wedding dress or suit into your own attire.